How to Host a Team Building Charity Event

 A timeline is your roadmap to a successful event.
 Start with the event date and work backward, setting deadlines for key milestones.
 Your timeline should include dates for announcing the event to your team, opening registration, sending fundraising reminders, and finalizing logistics.
 A clear schedule keeps everyone on the same page and builds momentum.
 Many established charity events, like our rides in the DC area, have preset timelines that make planning even easier.
 By mapping out your plan, you can confidently manage the process and create a seamless, impactful experience for your team.

-Coordinate with Your Charity Partner
+Sync Up with Your Charity Partner

 The most successful corporate charity events are built on strong collaboration.
 Don’t make the mistake of trying to plan everything on your own.
 Instead, work closely with your nonprofit partner from the very beginning.
 They are the experts on their mission and can provide invaluable resources, like fundraising platforms, marketing materials, and volunteer coordination.
 Schedule regular check-ins to align on goals, share progress, and tackle any challenges together.
 This partnership ensures your team’s efforts are directly supporting the cause and makes the planning process much more efficient and meaningful.

-Manage Your Supplies and Materials
+Organize Your Event Supplies and Logistics

 Getting your logistics in order is key to a stress-free event day.
 Make a list of everything your team will need.
 This could include custom t-shirts or jerseys, water bottles, banners for photo ops, or informational flyers about your charity partner.
 Assign someone to be in charge of ordering, storing, and distributing these materials.
 Using a shared document or project management tool can help you track everything.
 Many charity partners also offer branded team gear and other resources, so be sure to ask what they can provide to make your planning easier.